-After months of extensive, hands-on testing of the industry's leading baby backpacks, we learned what's important and which features and functions really matter when you're out on an adventure.
-With their lists of features, competing baby backpacks can be challenging to sort through.
+After months of extensive, hands-on testing of the industry's leading baby backpacks, we've learned what's important and which features and functions really matter when you're out on an adventure.
+Competing baby backpacks can be challenging to sort through with their lists of features.
 After putting each pack through the wringer, we've determined which qualities make some baby backpacks superior to others.
-In this article, we'll be sharing the lessons we learned testing so you won't have to!
-This article will help you narrow your choice to find the very best backpack for you and your baby.
+This article will share the lessons we learned in testing, so you won't have to, and it will help you narrow your choice to find the very best backpack for you and your baby.

 Why Get a Baby Backpack?